petejan/esp3/README.md

 * Next, download and run [the installer for the ESP3 compiled version](https://sourceforge.net/projects/esp3/files/).

 # I have MATLAB.
-How do I get the source code and run the program?
+How do I get the source code and run the software?

 Follow the Downloads link in the menu bar on the left and it will get you the latest version of the project's source code.
-Once downloaded on your local machine, just run "EchoAnalysis.m" from the ESP3 root folder.
+Once downloaded on your local machine, just run "EchoAnalysis.m" from the "ESP3" root folder.

-If it runs well, we encourage you to install Git and "fork" the project, rather than simply downloading it.
-Doing so will also download the source code but allow you to keep it updated to the latest version.
-[Learn about version controlling, Git and "forking" here](https://www.atlassian.com/git?utm_source=bitbucket&utm_medium=link&utm_campaign=help_dropdown&utm_content=learn_git)
+If it runs well, we encourage you to install Git and "fork" the project.
+Doing so will also download the source code but in a way that will allow you to keep it updated to the latest version if you so wish.
+[Learn about version controlling, Git and "forking" here](https://www.atlassian.com/git?utm_source=bitbucket&utm_medium=link&utm_campaign=help_dropdown&utm_content=learn_git).

 If you're familiar with Git, don't hesitate to clone the project and help contributing.